 Inauguration date: 2001

-Interesting fact: The largest airport in South Korea and one of the largest and busiest in the world.
+Interesting fact: This is the busiest airport in the world, and is the largest airport in South Korea.
 Since 2005, it has consecutively been rated as the best airport in the world by the Airports Council International.
 It has also received the full 5 stars in ranking from Skytrax.
 Incheon Airport offers a golf course, spa, private dorms, a casino, and indoor gardens.

 Dubai World Central International Airport, Dubai, UAE